 This course module is designed around conversations spurred from contemporary plays and social issues that inspire one another.
 Using source material as the jumping-off point, we will discuss how life affects art and vice versa.
 This module focuses on how textual elements influence theatrical practices and conversations, and how theatrical events can be a way in for community change.
 We will tackle a number of questions, including "Why theatre, why now?"

 The Honors College faculty and staff are dedicated to developing a unique program of courses that challenges and stimulates students while encouraging open discussion and individual responsibility.
-At times it may be appropriate for an Honors student to convert a non-honors course into Honors byis achieved by working closely with a faculty mentor to develop an Honors plan of study.
+At times it may be appropriate for an Honors student to convert a non-Honors course into Honors by working closely with a faculty mentor to develop an Honors plan of study.
 The student and faculty member collaborate to adjust the standard class syllabus into an Honors version that includes more advanced work.
-The Honors work may be done in lieu of regular assignments, or could be completed in addition to the regular assignments.
+The Honors work may be done in place of regular assignments, or could be completed in addition to the regular assignments.
 You and the instructor should determine and specify on the course contract what percentage of your final grade this Honors-caliber work will comprise.
 No more than six of the total credit hours required for graduation with Honors may be taken as contract courses.

 If you are considering this option, you should first speak with your Honors advisor about the process.
 Your Honors advisor will alert you to typical pitfalls that students encounter as well as common reasons proposals are returned for revision.
 After you have identified a class that you’d like to contract as Honors, you should approach the instructor and request that he or she work with you to convert the class into an Honors class.
 The faculty member is under no obligation to agree.
 You must be prepared for the possibility that the instructor does not have time or that the instructor feels that the class is not a good option for this contract process.